-I have seven children who are older now, my youngest has reached the age of almost 8 years.
-Baby-land and toddler-hood are a thing of the past, yet I believe my job as “mother” will continue until I take my last breath.
-As I look back on the “hurricane season” (what I call early motherhood) and enjoy my life presently while I fix my eyes on what lies ahead, there are a few Scriptures (with Truths) I recognize that have helped and still help keep me grounded.
+I have seven children who are older now, and my youngest has reached the age of almost 8 years.
+Baby-land and toddler-hood are a thing of the past, yet I believe my job as mother will continue until I take my last breath.
+As I look back on the “hurricane season” (what I call early motherhood) and enjoy my life presently while I fix my eyes on what lies ahead, there are a few Scriptures I recognize that have helped and still help keep me grounded.
 I want to share them with you.
 I cling to these foundational Scriptures with all that I am because my calling and well-being depend on it.
 I cannot imagine life without them.

-- The Holy Spirit Is My Teacher.
+- The Holy Spirit is my teacher.
 Have you asked the Holy Spirit to come into your inner-most being, to fill you?
-We NEED the Spirit of Jesus to teach us how to mother our children, to raise them in righteousness.
+We need the Spirit of Jesus to teach us how to mother our children, to raise them in righteousness.
 The impossibility of the job begs us to cry out!
 It would be cruel for God not to provide a teacher for us when we need one, which is basically 24/7.
 Our answer lies in Him.
 John 14:26 reads: “But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things…”

-- God Sees Me-He Knows My Name: Every single Mom in the universe has a desire to be known, especially by God!
-The silent and difficult road of Motherhood we climb daily with our children, though often filled with unspeakable joy, can threaten to undo us.
-Solace can be found in the Gospel of John chapter 10 verse 14, “The sheep hear his voice, and he calls his own sheep by name…I am the good shepherd, and know my sheep”.
-Mom, Jesus notices, appreciates and understands every obstacle you face.
-Notice; He is THE GOOD Shepherd with a capital S. Good Shepherds rescue vulnerable sheep in trouble (that’s what they do) and Jesus does it perfectly and beautifully.
-How comforting He sees and knows His own sheep by name.
-This means you.
+3.God sees me; He knows my name: Every single mom in the universe has a desire to be known, especially by God!
+The silent and difficult road of motherhood we climb daily with our children, though often filled with unspeakable joy, can threaten to undo us.
+We can find solace in the Gospel of John, chapter 10 verse 14: “The sheep hear his voice, and he calls his own sheep by name…I am the good shepherd, and know my sheep.”
+Mom, Jesus notices, appreciates, and understands every obstacle you face.
+Notice; He is the good Shepherd with a capital “S”.
+Good Shepherds rescue vulnerable sheep in trouble, and Jesus does this perfectly and beautifully.
+How comforting that He sees and knows His own sheep by name, even you.

-- This Too Shall Pass.
-With Time as our friend, it goes slow enough for us to prove to our children we love them, yet fast enough to keep us on our toes!
+4.This too shall pass.
+With time as our friend, it goes slowly enough for us to prove to our children we love them, yet quickly enough to keep us on our toes!
 Ecclesiastes 3:1 says, “There is an appointed time for everything.
 And there is a time for every event under heaven.”
-Here’s the Mom-hood scope: In your very near future (believe me, sooner than you think) a time will come when your kids will no longer be solely dependent on you: They eventually reach ADULTHOOD.
+Here’s the mom-hood scope: In your very near future (believe me, sooner than you think), a time will come when your kids will no longer be solely dependent on you.
+They eventually reach adulthood.
 Glory Hallelujah!
-You will still have the name “Mom”, but your role will change to mentor and friend.
-There is a time for everything: This too shall pass.
+You will still have the name “mom,” but your role will change to mentor and friend.
+There is a time for everything: But, in regards to the challenging role we sometimes have to fulfill right now, know this: this too shall pass.”

-- I reap what I sow.
-Galatians 6:7 (NLT) says: “Don’t be misled—you cannot mock the justice of God.
+5.I reap what I sow.
+Galatians 6:7 (NLT) says, “Don’t be misled—you cannot mock the justice of God.
 You will always harvest what you plant.”
 I find this very convicting!
 Whatever I hand out to my children today, they willingly give back in return later.
 Kindness reaps kindness.
 Anger reaps anger.
 Love reaps love.
 Selfishness reaps selfishness.
 Joy reaps joy.
 I get to choose what I glean in the future.
 Value this truth of reaping.
-The more time we spend with Jesus, just talking to Him, reading His Word, involving Him in our everyday lives, the more Holy Spirit fruit that will pour out of us!
+The more time we spend with Jesus, talking to Him, reading His Word, involving Him in our everyday lives, the more the Holy Spirit’s fruit will pour out of us!
 We cannot produce good qualities unless we surrender everything to Him.
-We need to die daily, lay at his feet and obey Him INSTEAD of our flesh.
-We most definitely reap what we sow.
+We need to die daily, lay our lives down at His feet, and obey Him instead of our flesh.
+We most definitely reap what we sow

-- Let Jesus take the position of “BFF” (Best Friend Forever) in your life.
-He finds and takes us to good places in Motherhood.
-He never gives the wrong advice but gently leads those with young.
-(Isaiah 40:11)
+Let Jesus take the position of “BFF” (Best Friend Forever) in your life.
+He finds and takes us to good places in motherhood.
+He never gives the wrong advice but gently leads those with young (Isaiah 40:11).